By Fransisco Msonge (MD), 2024.

 One important thing to note is that the word translated “new moon” in the Hebrew language (Chodesh) simply means “month.”
 The word didn`t always have a festival meaning.
 Its first use is found in (Genesis 7:11), and here it is translated as a month, far before “Chodesh” was ever designated as a Jewish festival.

 The fact that Sabbath to Sabbath and new moon to new moon are mentioned and connected to worship in the new earth, it shows that we will be having a weekly and monthly (Rev. 22:1-2) worship gathering in the new earth and new Jerusalem.
-The weekly cycle will be on every seventh day sabbath.
-This biblical fact necessitates the keeping of the seventh day Sabbath today, the Lord`s Day.
+According to the biblical parallelism between Isaiah 65–66 (Isaiah 66:23) and Revelation 21–22 (Rev 22:1-2), the monthly cycle gathering in Isaiah 66:22–23 is not the ancient new-month Jewish festival.
+The weekly cycle in Isaiah 66:22-23 will be on every seventh day sabbath, this biblical fact necessitates the keeping of the seventh day Sabbath today, the Lord`s Day.

 But one can argue that if Isaiah 66:23 proves that we are to keep the seventh-day Sabbath today, then we should also keep the new month festival.
 The Bible gives us five clear answers to why we are not keeping the new month Jewish festival.